GoateSo/BgendaBot/README.md

 ### Commands

 ```
-/additem <item> - adds an item to the agenda
+/additem - adds an agenda item with an optional importance level and added info
-/remitem <item> - removes an item from the agenda
+/remitem - removes an agenda item
-/listitems - lists all items on the agenda
+/listitems - lists all agenda items in order of importance and then in insertion order
-/clear - clears all items from the agenda
+/clearitems - clears all agenda items
-/updateimportance <item_id> <importance> - updates the importance of an item on the agenda
+/update - updates an agenda item's importance level or added info
-/updatedescription <item_id> <description> - updates the description of an item on the agenda
+/help - lists all commands and their descriptions
 ```